Liverpool Biennial, the UK Biennial of Contemporary Art, takes place from 9 July until 16 October 2016.

 Polly Brannan is Education Curator at Liverpool Biennial.
 She is an artist and educator who has produced projects at Frieze Art Fair, Lisbon Experimenta Festival and Nottingham Contemporary, amongst others.
 She was Collaborations Curator at Studio Voltaire from 2006-9, and Education Curator at Serpentine Gallery from 2011-13.
 She is co-founder of network Avant Gardening, and was a member of the collective public works from 2005-11.

-Francesca Bertolotti is Head of Production at Liverpool Biennial.
+Francesca Bertolotti is Head of Production and International Projects at Liverpool Biennial.
 From 2010-14 she was responsible for the Curatorial Projects at Artissima, Turin, and from 2007 to 2009 she led the Curatorial Department of the Hangar Bicocca, Milan.
 As a freelance producer she has organised projects by Alfredo Jaar, Mark Lewis, Raimundas Malašauskas, and Rosalind Nashashibi under the auspices of the Sharjah Biennial 10 in 2011 and the 55° Biennale di Venezia in 2013, amongst others.